Trump vs. Harris: Who does China prefer in the US election? – DW – 10/25/2024

 In September, Biden finalized tariff hikes on certain Chinese-made products, with the tariff rate going up to 100% on electric vehicles.
 The European Union has also applied similar tariffs, drawing rebuke from Beijing.

 At the same time, Biden has sought more open communication with China.
-He hosted Chinese President Xi Jinping in California for a summit in 2023.
+He hosted President Xi in California for a summit in 2023.

 In September, on the sidelines of the Shangri-La security summit in Singapore, the US and China held "commander level" military-to-military talks to "maintain open lines of communication and responsibly manage competition."